 All departments provide a nine-month standard stipend, the level of which is established each spring for the following academic year.
 Natural Sciences departments may supplement the stipend and/or provide summer research appointments.
 Humanities and Social Science departments also provide annual summer fellowships beginning in the summer after the first year.
-Fellowships during the guaranteed-funding years also cover tuition, the Health Services Fee, and basic medical insurance premiums under the University's Student Health Insurance Program, the University Facilities Fee, and the International Service Charge (if applicable).
+Fellowships during the guaranteed-funding years also cover tuition, the Health Services Fee, and basic medical insurance premiums under the University's Student Health Insurance Program, the University Service and Support Fee, and the International Service Charge (if applicable).
 Students are responsible for paying for the following fees and expenses themselves: